 Mr. Snow said, that's precisely the issue that we had.
 You can do that same system with a backhoe in ditches and then you don't need geothermal well.
-It's really not take - it's not an anomalous heat source.
+It's really not an anomalous heat source. .

 Mr. Price added, but we also have a class of true domestic geothermal wells, particularly in Churchill County at ranches that are hot.
-They're 200, they're 210, and...
+They're 200, 210 degrees.

 Mr. Perry continued, we are down to 534A.480 Abandonment of Thermal Gradient.
 So we scratched out observation, just a thermal gradient well.
 We moved it down because it fell under a different classification.
 So, abandonment of geothermal production, injection or observation well.
 So that's where observation is now, and that's plugging of a well.
-So an observation well can be plugged in a much more simple, simple fashion with mud cement plug, because it doesn't penetrate the geothermal resource, right.
+So an observation well can be plugged in a much more simple, simple fashion with mud and a cement plug, because it doesn't penetrate the geothermal resource, right.

-Mr. Perry stated, some don't, okay.
-And then the rest just follows the same language that's there, and then we go onto the next page, 534A.540.
+Mr. Perry stated, and then the rest just follows the same language that's there, and then we go onto the next page, 534A.540.
 This is a definition of an application for permit to engage in any one of the following to the \$300 sundry.
 We scratched out 'abandoning and plugging a well', and put that under the \$100 fee in Number 4 because we want to promote that and not charge higher for it.
 And I think that's pretty much it for geothermal.

 Mr. Faulds asked to comment.
 Jim Faulds, for the record, Director Nevada Bureau of Mines and Geology.
-All right, I have a question in regards to reporting in the - this is on the first page, required - filing logs and other records.
+All right, I have a question in regards to reporting on the first page, required - filing logs and other records.
 And there's no mention in here of the cuttings and skeletonized core that are required.
 Should there be in this context?